Corona virus - FAQ

 Frequently asked questions

-- All classes will be provided digitally as soon as possible.
-Check Blackboard, your email or other channels your courses use for information about your courses.
+Check Blackboard, your email or other channels used for information about your courses.

 The Norwegian State Educational Loan Fund (Lånekassen) will continue paying loan and grant funding to students who must return home because of the coronavirus situation.